 The provisions of this title notwithstanding, in the Lake Tahoe Basin every structure housing gaming under a nonrestricted license which existed as a licensed gaming establishment on May 4, 1979, or whose construction was approved by the Tahoe Regional Planning Agency (TRPA) affirmatively or deemed approved before that date is recognized as a permitted and conforming use and as complying with and conforming to all of the regulations prescribed in this title.
 Any existing or approved structure and associated structures may be repaired, reconstructed, altered and rebuilt or replaced in whole or in part to a size in accordance with the Tahoe Regional Planning Compact.

 Alteration, rebuilding or replacement shall, if required, comply with the provisions of this title including applicable building, mechanical, plumbing, electrical and fire codes.
-(Ord.
-763, 1996; Ord.
-390, 1981)

-20.01.070 Effect of this title on approved development permits, development permits currently being processed, and new applications for development permits.
+1.07 Effect of this title on development permits.

 Approved development.